What Are The Best Board Games For Seniors & the Elderly?

 Monopoly is one of the oldest and favorite board games in existence.
 The goal of the game is to monopolize the board by buying properties and building houses and hotels until your opponents go broke.

 The game can be a little complicated and the pieces a touch fiddly.
-Game play should last around an hour but can take much longer.
+The gameplay should last around an hour but can take much longer.
 The game is great for seniors who want to practice their problem-solving and decision-making skills.

 Other versions from different parts of the world or the U.S. are also available.
 Seniors might enjoy playing the game more with street names that they recognize.